Funding and investments through the EIC Fund for individual start-ups and small companies to develop and scale up game changing innovations

 In the first two stages of the selection process, proposals are evaluated by remote experts.
 Later on, the projects are assessed by the EIC jury members.

-Fast Track and Plug-in schemes
+Fast Track and Plug In schemes

 The Fast Track scheme (the ‘Fast Track’) is a novelty under Horizon Europe which allows funding bodies managing other parts of the Horizon Europe programme to submit projects directly to the full application stage of the EIC Accelerator subject to a review of the ongoing project.
 Currently, the Fast Track is implemented by the European Institute of Innovation and Technology (EIT) by a number of its Knowledge and Innovation Communities as well as by the EIC for the Pathfinder and Transition projects.